 PORSCHE CARS GREAT BRITAIN LIMITED AND PORSCHE RETAIL GROUP LIMITED

-This statement is issued by Porsche Cars Great Britain Limited and Porsche Retail Group Limited (“ Porsche GB”) in accordance with Section 54 of the United Kingdom’s Modern Slavery Act (2015), and cites those measures operated by Porsche GB during FYE2020 to counter the occurrence of slavery and human tracking within its business activities.
+This statement is issued by Porsche Cars Great Britain Limited and Porsche Retail Group Limited (“ Porsche GB”) in accordance with Section 54 of the United Kingdom’s Modern Slavery Act (2015), and cites those measures operated by Porsche GB during the financial year 1 January 2022 to 31 December 2022 to counter the occurrence of slavery and human tracking within its business activities.

 STRUCTURE AND BUSINESS ACTIVITY

 Porsche AG is the manufacturer of new Porsche branded cars and Porsche original automotive parts, and the parent company of Porsche Cars Great Britain Limited.
 In the conduct of its business the company sources production materials and non-production materials from a global supply chain comprised of direct and indirect suppliers.
 The company distributes new Porsche branded cars and automotive parts to a global marketplace, including the United Kingdom and Ireland.

 The Porsche AG corporate headquarter is established in Stuttgart, Germany.
 Counter measures implemented by Porsche AG to address the occurrence of slavery and human trafficking in its business activities and supply chain can be reviewed .